null-none/draft-js-first-line-heading/README.md

 # draft-js-first-line-heading
-The plugin force block style on first line for a heading/title like Medium
+The plugin force block style on first line for a heading/title.

 ## Install